SubhanMemonn/MERN-ChatApp/README.md

 # MERN Real-Time Chat App

-Welcome to our MERN-ChatApp!
+Welcome to my MERN-ChatApp!
 This cutting-edge platform combines MongoDB, Express.js, React, and Node.js, enhanced with Socket.IO for seamless real-time communication and Tailwind CSS for a sleek and responsive user interface.

 ## Features